SemiViral/Evealyn-IRC-Bot/README.md

+#This is grossly out-of-date, and will be updated eventually

 # Evealyn, a C# IRC bot
 Evealyn is an IRC bot that I decided to start as a way to get known with the programming language C#.
 I'd say she's taught me fairly well about various things, including but of course not limited to:
 - Modularity